alexandremendoncaalvaro/doom-fire-algorithm/README.md

 ## My challenges:
 - I'm using only one for loop to iterate over table cells (pixels), besides two nesteds.
-- I'm using Revelling Module Pattern (IIFE)
+- I'm using Revealing Module Pattern (IIFE)

 ---